DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ---
-title: "Train to teach in England as an international student"
+title: "Train to teach in England as a non-UK citizen"
 description: |-
   Find out how to train to teach in England as a student from outside the UK.
 Get help and guidance on your qualifications, funding and visa.
 related_content: